 • Find people who host Twitter chats and contact them to let them know you'd like to be a guest.

-• Let people know that you are available for interviews, Hangouts, chats and any other online media.
+• Let people know you are available for interviews, chats, and other online media.

-• Use an easy to remember, relevant hashtag for your book.
-This will tie your content together across Facebook, Twitter, Instagram, and Google+.
+• Use an easy-to-remember, relevant hashtag for your book.
+This will tie your content together across Facebook, Twitter, and Instagram.

 • Be prepared to put in the time to get the word out about your book.